elpheria/node-handbook/Code Style Guide.md

 neglect the fact that they should take care of how their code looks like, driving away potential contributors and team members from reviewing the code efficiently.

-There are a few things we should should pay attention to:
+There are a few things we should pay attention to:
 * Brace style type
 * Indent size